Skip to content

 What is Parametric Modeling?

-This is a design method where values are fixed.
-By writing the values you want to fix in a spreadsheet such as Excel and importing it into CAD, you can track and change the design even if the size of the object changes.
+This is a design method where numerical values are fixed.
+By writing the desired values in a spreadsheet (such as Excel) and importing it into CAD software, the model can adapt to changes in the object’s size during the design process.

 Parametric Modeling in Fusion